-We have recently studied one such virulence enhancement mechanism between V. cholerae and enteropathogenic Escherichia coli (EPEC), two primary infection agents of gastroenteritis, and discovered that EPEC upregulates its virulence in the presence of V. cholerae.
-We found that this upregulation is achieved by the ability of EPEC to sense and respond to elevated concentrations of V. cholerae's primary quorum-sensing (QS) molecule, cholera autoinducer 1 (CAI-1) (7-9).
-In V. cholerae, CAI-1 is synthesized by the CqsA enzyme, secreted to the extracellular environment, and its concentration rises when the size V. cholerae population increases.
-Once a threshold concentration has been reached, CAI-1 binds to the V. cholerae's CqsS receptor to modify the transcription of virulence factors and biofilm development genes (8, 9).
+We have recently studied one such virulence enhancement mechanism by exploring the interplay between V. cholerae and enteropathogenic E. coli (EPEC), which are two of the primary infectious drivers of gastroenteritis.
+Specifically, we found that EPEC enhances its virulence in the presence of V. cholerae through its ability to detect elevated concentrations of cholera autoinducer 1 (CAI-1), which is the primary quorum-sensing (QS) molecule produced by V. cholerae (7-9).
+In V. cholerae, CAI-1 is synthesized by the CqsA enzyme, secreted to the extracellular environment, and its concentration rises as the size of the V. cholerae population increases.
+Once a threshold concentration has been reached, CAI-1 binds to the CqsS receptor on V. cholerae cells to alter the transcription of virulence factors and biofilm development-related genes (8, 9).

-EPEC relay on a complex called type III secretion system (T3SS) for its ability to infect host cells (10).
+EPEC relies on the type III secretion system (T3SS) to infect host cells (10).
 The T3SS is a large protein transport complex that many other pathogenic gram-negative bacteria use to form a nano-syringe structure.
 The T3SS translocates effectors directly into host cells, where they interfere with crucial cellular processes that ultimately promote bacterial replication and transmission (11-13).
 In EPEC, the T3SS is encoded on a large 35-kbp chromosomal pathogenicity island, known as the locus of enterocyte effacement (LEE) (14).
 The LEE consists of 41 genes, organized in seven operons (LEE1–LEE7), that encode structural proteins, regulators, and effector proteins (13, 15, 16).
-We discovered that EPEC T3SS activity and hence its infection ability are enhanced in response to CAI-1 (7).
+We discovered that EPEC T3SS activity, and hence its overall virulence, are enhanced in response to CAI-1 (7).

-EPEC and V. cholera co-infections occur in the small intestine (17), which is colonized with a diverse population of microorganisms called collectively the microbiome (18, 19).
-The gut microbiome is involved in various physiological processes, such as food digestion and metabolites production, maintenance of the gut mucosal barrier, and prevention of pathogens invasions (18-22).
-The microbiome-derived metabolites are essential for the regulation of the intestinal immune system and the maintenance of the gut microbiome homeostasis (23-26); both have input on human health and disease (27-29).
-In this study, we focused on an amino-acid-derived metabolite called indole.
-This metabolite is produced from the breakage of the amino acid tryptophan by a tryptophanase enzyme (encoded by the tnaA gene), found mainly in commensal bacteria such as Bacteroides thetaiotaomicron (B. thetaiotaomicron) (23, 25, 26).
-Indole concertation is estimated to reach up to 1 mM in the human GI tract (25, 30).
-Such a high concentration of indole was shown to decrease enterohemorrhagic E. coli (EHEC) motility, biofilm formation, adherence to epithelial cells, and virulence gene expression and enhance drug resistance of Salmonella enterica (25, 31-33).
+EPEC and V. cholera co-infections occur in the small intestine (17), which is colonized by a diverse population of microorganisms collectively referred to as the microbiome (18, 19).
+The gut microbiome regulates diverse physiological processes, such as food digestion and metabolite production, the maintenance of the gut mucosal barrier, and the prevention of pathogenic invasion (18-22).
+Microbiota-derived metabolites are essential for the regulation of the intestinal immune system and the maintenance of the gut microbiome homeostasis (23-26), thereby shaping human health and disease (27-29).
+In this study, we focused on indole, which is an amino-acid-derived metabolite that is produced from the degradation of tryptophan by a tryptophanase enzyme encoded by the tnaA gene that is found mainly in commensal bacteria such as Bacteroides thetaiotaomicron (23, 25, 26).
+Indole concertations are estimated to range as high as 1 mM in the human gastrointestinal tract (25, 30).
+These high indole concentrations have been shown to decrease enterohemorrhagic E. coli (EHEC) motility, biofilm formation, adherence to epithelial cells, and virulence gene expression, in addition to enhancing drug resistance of Salmonella enterica (25, 31-33).

-In this study, we characterized EPEC response to V. cholerae presence under conditions that better simulate the small intestine and examined whether microbiome-derived indole can alter the communication between the two pathogens.
-Interestingly, we discovered that although indole did not affect V. cholerae's growth or CAI-1 production, it intercepted the cross-talk between EPEC and V. cholerae by impairing the ability of EPEC to sense V. cholerae presence and upregulate its T3SS accordingly.
-Our results suggest that the microbiome can indirectly affect bacterial virulence by producing metabolites that influence pathogen communication, therefore suggesting a tight connection between commensal bacteria, pathogens, and diet.
+In this study, we characterized EPEC responses to the presence of V. cholerae under conditions that better simulate the small intestine and examined whether microbiome-derived indole can alter the communication between these two pathogens.
+Interestingly, we discovered that although indole did not affect the growth or CAI-1 production of V. cholerae, it did interfere with the cross-talk between EPEC and V. cholerae by impairing the ability of EPEC to sense the presence of V. cholerae and to upregulate T3SS expression accordingly.
+Our results suggest that the microbiome can indirectly affect bacterial virulence by producing metabolites that influence pathogen communication, thus suggesting a tight connection between commensal bacteria, pathogens, and the diet.

 Materials and Methods